Anastasiya-m4c/Wordle/README.md

 ### Accessibility
 Colours have been chosen to comply with accessibility contrast standards and tested by using WAVE plug in on chrome.

-Accessibility tested via Wave plug in
+Accessibility tested via Wave & axe DevTools plug ins as well as manual voice over testing.

 ## Bugs
 *Issue*: site.manifest file error in dev tools - failed to load resource: the server responded with a status of 404 ()